zimme/meteor/packages/accounts-base/Stories.md

 If there are multiple login services, the app probably won't provide Switch User with Service X, opting instead to have the user first choose Sign Out, and then Sign In/Up with Service X. If there is only one login service, the app won't provide Add Service X and Remove Service X but is more likely to offer a Switch User action.
 Also, the app will not offer the Add Service X action for services that are already associated with the account, nor will it offer the Delete Service X action for services that are not associated with the account.
 It will also not offer any Delete Service X actions if there is only one service associated with the account.

-## End-user Actions
+## Internal Actions

+These actions aren't directly initiated by the user, but are used by other actions that the user can initiate and they typically involve user interaction.

+### Create Login with Service X

+This action can result in the user having a "login" associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the login to sign-in to an account yet.

+If the login service for service X is not capable of trying to create a login for service X, the outcome reported to the calling action is "not supported".

+If the login service for service X is capable of trying to create a login for service X, the app gathers any credentials required (e.g. user's requested username/email/password) and initiates the login creation process.
+If the login is created successfully, the Register User with Service X action is run.
+If it fails due to a conflicting account, the user is asked whether he wants to sign-in to the conflicting account.
+If he does not, his state remains unchanged and the calling action is canceled.
+Otherwise the Login to Account action is run.

 ### Authenticate with Service X

-This action isn't directly initiated by the user, but is initiated by other actions that the user can initiate and it is user visible.
-It can result in the user having a "login" associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the login to sign-in to an account yet.
+This action can result in the user having a "login" associated with service X (i.e. he has successfully authenticated with service X), even though the user might not be able to use the login to sign-in to an account yet.

 If the user already has a login associated with service X a successful outcome is reported.